Student activities play an important role in student life and in what Saunders College of Business has to offer.

 Agree to uphold the values of excellence, leadership, creativity, service, and ethics.

 The Saunders College Honors students participate in academic and service activities, collaborate with Engineering students in a seminar series that spans three semesters, and visit companies on a weeklong business trip in the spring.
-Learn more by visiting the Honors webpage.

-Website: RIT Honors Program Website To Join: Membership is by invitation to incoming freshmen and to academically qualified freshmen and sophomores.
+To Join: Membership is by invitation to incoming freshmen and to academically qualified freshmen and sophomores.